Impurity effects in twisted carbon nanotubes: Discussion and conclusions

 \section{Discussion and conclusions}

-\lb{Disc} The given analysis demonstrates either similarities and differences of impurity disorder effects on WM's in various types of carbon nanotubes, to contribute into the general context of conductance in 1D-like disordered systems \cite{Ando1998,Ando2000,Vosk}.
+\lb{Disc} The given analysis demonstrates either similarities and differences of impurity disorder effects on WMs in various types of carbon nanotubes, to contribute into the general context of conductance in 1D-like disordered systems \cite{Ando1998,Ando2000,Vosk}.
 It indicates importance of each nanotube topology (besides only its size) for the detailed electronic structure, especially at low energies.
-The known earlier qualitative difference between metallic CNT's (with strong restructuring of their WM's under low impurity doping) and insulating ones (practically insensitive to such doping) is yet added with a progressive advantage of metallic TNT's against metallic ZNT's and ANT's in their sensitivity to dopants (at growing their diameter).
+The known earlier qualitative difference between metallic CNTs (with strong restructuring of their WMs under low impurity doping) and insulating ones (practically insensitive to such doping) can be now yet completed by the comparison between different metallic CNTs in their sensitivity to impurity dopants, based on the values of critical concentration $c_1$ by Eq. \ref{c1} and locator $g_0$ by Eq. \ref{g0}.